 How to reduce your fear of public speaking

-Beilock’s research has produced science-backed tips to ease your fears about taking the virtual or real spotlight, either being “a place where we can be judged,” she says.
+Beilock’s research has produced science-backed tips to ease your fears about taking the virtual or real spotlight, both of which people will need to become more comfortable with as more office-based companies go hybrid.
+Taking any stage is an extremely common source of anxiety because it puts us in “a place where we can be judged,” she says.
 That potential for judgment sparks fears of disappointing people, like family, friends, or a team at work.

 For some people, public speaking is scarier still because of expectations based on their identity.
 “Whether we’re talking about being the only woman in the room, or whether we’re talking about being an underrepresented minority, we’re often aware that people who have negative stereotypes about how we should perform,” Beilock says, “and we know from psychology research that this can lead to increased anxiety when we’re in positions to be evaluated because we don’t want to live down to those stereotypes.”

 Her most essential tip for performing well despite the fear is this: Practice under the conditions in which you’ll be doing the real thing.
-Right now, that perhaps means having your friends watch you give your talk on a group video call or filming yourself if you can’t find people to assist.
+Right now, that perhaps means testing out your presentation skills on your friends during a group video call or filming yourself if you can’t find people to assist.
 Even practicing in front of a mirror will likely make you self-conscious enough to loosely approximate the pressure of the real deal.
 “You’ll learn that your palms get sweaty, your heart rate goes up,” says Beilock, “and you’ll get used to dealing with it before the real do-or-die situation.”

 In athletics, she adds, this is called closing the gap between training and competition.
 It’s a more deliberate form of training and it can lead to better results.